fastchat/server/README.md

 	"invitees": [email, email]
 }

+Returns:
-returns 200 OK
+200 OK

+Note:
+This puts the group's _id in the 'invite' array for each of the user's profiles.
+They will then have to 'accept' the invite.

-## Remove invite/person from Group
+## Remove invite/person from Group NOT IMPLEMENTED YET
 PUT /group/:id/uninvite

 {